Time to Pay support guide

 As part of the Omicron variant support announcements, the Government has said that hospitality and leisure businesses can apply for a “short delay” in instalment payments previously agreed.

 On 30 June 2021, HMRC published a policy paper announcing the recommencement of its debt collection activities as the UK emerges from the pandemic.
 Specifically, from the end of September 2021 HMRC may start the process of collecting the debt using enforcement powers where taxpayers are unwilling to discuss a payment plan or where a taxpayer ignores communications from HMRC.
 These enforcement powers include, for example, include taking control of goods, summary warrants and court action.

-It does appear from experience that as a pre-curser to enforcement proceedings recommencing, HMRC’s Field Force agents are randomly visiting premises of businesses who have tax debts owing as a result of the COVID-19 pandemic.
+It does appear from experience that as a precursor to enforcement proceedings recommencing, HMRC’s Field Force agents are visiting premises of businesses who have tax debts owing as a result of the COVID-19 pandemic.
 These visits are unannounced and largely revolve around the Field Force agents seeking to understand how the approached business is operating and confirm that it remains financially viable.
-Whilst businesses are under no obligation to speak to the Field Force agents at the first visit it is probably that follow up visits / meetings will be instigated in the autumn if significant debts remain outstanding.
+Whilst businesses are under no obligation to speak to the Field Force agents at the first visit it is probable that follow up visits / meetings will be instigated if significant debts remain outstanding.
 HMRC also uses third parties to do desk based follow up e.g. calling taxpayers who owe money.
 HMRC is also restarting other activities such as instigating insolvency proceedings.

 For companies and groups with a Customer Compliance Manager, any TTP requests should in the first instance be directed to them.

 Best practice for agreeing time to pay with HMRC